Juhi635/Microsoft-clone/README.md

 ## Technologies Used

-- HTML5 <br>
+- HTML5
 - CSS3

 ## Credits

-This project is hosted on https://vercel.com/
+This project is hosted on https://vercel.com/ 🌐